Lindt8/ng-imager/docs/dev/architecture.md

 #### `[run]`

-General pipeline behavior and diagnostics:
+General pipeline behavior, particle-type toggles, and diagnostics:

 - `fast = false`
   - Use more aggressive thresholds and limits for speed.
 Modifies the default behavior; does not replace it.
 - `list = false`
   - Enable list-mode image outputs (per-cone footprints).
 Also a modifier of the default behavior.
+- `use_neutrons = true`
+  - If `false`, neutron hits/events/cones/images are ignored and not produced.
+Allows gamma-only imaging.
+- `use_gammas = true`
+  - If `false`, gamma hits/events/cones/images are ignored and not produced.
+Allows neutron-only imaging.
 - `stop_stage = "images"`
   - One of `"hits" | "events" | "cones" | "images"`.
 Controls how far the pipeline runs.
 - `max_events = 0`
-  - 0 means no limit; otherwise, stop after this many (typed) events.
+  - 0 means no limit; otherwise, stop after this many (typed) events (after particle-type toggles are applied).
 - `max_cones = 0`
-  - 0 means no limit; otherwise, stop after this many **selected** cones.
+  - 0 means no limit; otherwise, stop after this many **selected** cones (after particle-type toggles are applied).
 - `diagnostic_level = 1`
   - `0`: silent (no diagnostic prints except fatal errors)
   - `1`: minimal, important pipeline messages